Martin20494/Grid_Orientation/README.md

 ## Reproducible work

 The project was written under modules format and has not been updated to class format yet.
 Therefore, the users might need to download all the modules to reproduce this project.
-After following the instruction here, please click on each profiles for further instructions.
-Also, please contact with the Github author if further information is needed.
+After the instruction here, please click on each folder for further guidelines.
+If further information is needed please contact with the Github author.

 ### Environment installation